-During the Yukon portion of Operation NANOOK August 4 to 9, 2013, the Government of Yukon and the City of Whitehorse activated their emergency operations centre(s) in response to a simulated large scale emergency.
+During the Yukon portion of Operation NANOOK, the Government of Yukon and the City of Whitehorse activated their emergency operations centre(s) in response to a simulated large scale emergency.
+Simulated CAP alert messages were sent via satellite to remote communities of Tagish radio station CFET, one of the first in Canada to participate in the new Pelmorex emergency alerting system provided by the Weather Network to relay unattended broadcast intrusive emergency alerts.

 The exercise with more than 500 Canadian Armed Forces personnel included the deployment of sprinklers in the greenbelt surrounding Whitehorse, a simulated evacuation of a Whitehorse subdivision, setting up and operating a reception centre for evacuees, and a mass casualty bus crash using Canadian Armed Forces personnel as “victims”.

-Yukon Emergency Measures Organization tested the Pelmorex Public Alerting System August 5 and 6 with CFET Radio 106.7 FM (powered by OpenBroadcaster) from Tagish and the Weather Network on WHTV in Whitehorse.
-Listeners of CFET Radio heard audio tones and messaging stating that a test was in progress
+Yukon Emergency Measures Organization tested the Pelmorex Public Alerting System with CFET Radio 106.7 FM (powered by OpenBroadcaster) from Tagish and the Weather Network on WHTV in Whitehorse.
+Listeners of CFET Radio heard audio alert tones and CAP alert messaging stating that a test was in progress